-- 4.1.2 After giving groups 3-5 minutes to discuss, invite each pair (or a few pairs if the group is large) to share their ideas and thank them. - 4.1.3 Building on the group's ideas, emphasize these key points and tell participants: - The 6 responsibilities of every member of a SILC group are: - 1.
+- 4.1.2 After giving groups 3-5 minutes to discuss, invite each pair (or a few pairs if the group is large) to share their ideas and thank them. - 4.1.3 Building on the group's ideas, emphasize these key points and tell participants: - The 7 responsibilities of every member of a SILC group are: - 1.
 Elect the Management Committee and monitor their activities. - 2.
 Develop the group Constitution, and amend it when needed. - 3.
 Attend all meetings. - 4.
 Speak up during meetings and contribute to group decisions. - 5.
 Save regularly and contribute to the Social Fund regularly. - 6.
-Repay on time, when they borrow. - If members do not uphold their responsibilities, the group will not function well, or will not serve its members well. - The SILC's Management Committee is composed of a Chairperson, Secretary, Treasurer, Money Counter, and Key Holders.
+Repay on time, when they borrow.